MattCrook/JavaScript-Challanges/README.md

 # JavaScript-Challenges
-Collection of exercises using JavaScript
+Collection of practice exercises and challenges using JavaScript.